somos-ubb/Lyrics_Gender_Violence/README.md

 #### Code folder
 It includes a Google Colab notebook used for the fine-tuned BERT-based model (BETO)[https://github.com/dccuchile/beto]
 #### Corpus folder
-It includes a corpus with songs labeled as {0: without gender-based violence; 1: with gender-based violence}.
+It includes a corpus with song lyrics labeled as {0: without gender-based violence; 1: with gender-based violence}.

 ## How to cite the corpus?
 Calbullanca Viluñir, R., Segura Navarrete, A., Vidal-Castro, C., & Martínez-Araneda, C. (2024).
 Corpus of song lyrics in Spanish labeled for gender-based violence against women (1.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13370289